Schools of Islamic theology: Sunnī schools of theology

-Sunni Muslims are the largest denomination of Islam and are known as Ahl as-Sunnah wa’l-Jamā‘h or simply as Ahl as-Sunnah.
-The word Sunni comes from the word sunnah, which means the teachings and actions or examples of the Islamic prophet Muhammad.
-Therefore, the term "Sunni" refers to those who follow or maintain the sunnah of the prophet Muhammad.
+Sunni Muslims are the largest denomination of Islam and are known as 'Ahl as-Sunnah wa’l-Jamā‘h' or simply as 'Ahl as-Sunnah'.
+The word Sunni comes from the word Sunnah, which means the teachings and actions or examples of the Islamic prophet Muhammad.
+Therefore, the term "Sunni" refers to those who follow or maintain the Sunnah of Muhammad.

-The Sunnis believe that Muhammad did not appoint a successor to lead the Muslim ummah (community) before his death, and after an initial period of confusion, a group of his most prominent companions gathered and elected Abu Bakr, Muhammad's close friend and a father-in-law, as the first caliph of Islam.
+The Sunnis believe that Muhammad did not appoint a successor to lead the Muslim ummah (community) before his death, and after an initial period of confusion, a group of his most prominent companions gathered and elected Abu Bakr, Muhammad's close friend and a father-in-law, as the first 'Caliph 'of Islam.
 Sunni Muslims regard the first four caliphs (Abu Bakr, `Umar ibn al-Khattāb, Uthman Ibn Affan and Ali ibn Abu Talib) as "al-Khulafā’ur-Rāshidūn" or "The Rightly Guided Caliphs".
 After the Rashidun, the position turned into a hereditary right and the caliph's role was limited to being a political symbol of Muslim strength and unity.